Jiaoyang-Li/MAPF-LNS/README.md

 MAPF-LNS is an effifent anytime algorithm for solving Multi-Agent Path Finding (MAPF).
 More details can be found in our paper at IJCAI 2021 [1].

+A stronger version MAPF-LNS2 can be found here: https://github.com/Jiaoyang-Li/MAPF-LNS2

 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).